aws/aws-security-services-best-practices/docs/en/guides/inspector/index.md

 You can integrate Amazon Inspector directly in CI/CD tools such as Jenkins.
 For [Jenkins](https://docs.aws.amazon.com/inspector/latest/user/cicd-jenkins.html) and [TeamCity](https://docs.aws.amazon.com/inspector/latest/user/cicd-teamcity.html) tools Inspector has dedicated plugins that can be installed so you can add vulnerability scanning directly into these pipelines.
 These plugins can be used as a pass or fail mechanism based on finding severities.

 If Amazon Inspector does not provide plugins for your CI/CD solution, you can create your own [custom CI/CD integration](https://docs.aws.amazon.com/inspector/latest/user/scanning-cicd.html) using a combination of the Amazon Inspector SBOM Generator and the Amazon Inspector Scan API.

+### CIS Scans

+In addition to traditional vulnerability scans many customers also want to run scans to assess adherence to CIS Benchmarks.
+If you're not familiar, CIS Benchmarks from the Center for Internet Security (CIS) are a set of globally recognized and consensus-driven best practices to help security practitioners implement and manage their cybersecurity defenses.
+Developed with a global community of security experts, the guidelines help organizations proactively safeguard against emerging risks.
+Companies implement the CIS Benchmark guidelines to limit configuration-based security vulnerabilities in their digital assets.
+Just like you can check your AWS environment against CIS Benchmarks using AWS Security Hub Inspector gives you to run CIS Benchmarks against your operating systems in AWS.

+Start by familiarizing yourself with the necessary [requirements for running CIS scans](https://docs.aws.amazon.com/inspector/latest/user/scanning-cis.html#cis-requirements) such as the need for deep scanning to be enabled and an SSM agent to be present on an instance.

+Next, we recommend you think about your desired outcome for CIS scans before configuration.
+For example, you should answer questions before configuration such as what we have listed below, which is not an exhaustive list.
+This will help you get the most out of your CIS scans without creating extra findings that don't help with your overall security goals.

+* How often do we build images?
+Do we need to run frequent scans or run one time scans based on frequent image build?
+* What images / environments need to run level 1 vs level 2 scans?
+* Will you push out CIS scans across your AWS Organization from the delegated administrator account or will individual account owners be responsible for creating them at the account level.
+* Do you have a tag in place that you can use to target instances when configuring your scan configuration settings?

 ## Operationalizing